Mercyibrahim/LITA-SALESDATA-CAPSTONsalesE/README.md

 3. For Sales report

-- SQL SERVER
+- SQL SERVER :

   Used sql to write queries to get results

-- PowerBI
+- PowerBI:

 for data visualstions